Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Abstract

 \section{Abstract}

-Cross-correlating the data of neutral hydrogen (HI) 21cm intensity mapping with galaxy surveys is an effective method to extract astrophysical and cosmological information.
-In this work, we investigate the cross-correlation of MeerKAT single-dish mode HI intensity mapping and China Space Station Telescope (CSST) spectroscopic galaxy surveys.
-We simulate a survey area of $\sim 300$ $\mathrm{deg}^2$ of MeerKAT and CSST surveys at $z=0.5$ using Multi-Dark N-body simulation.
-The PCA algorithm is applied to remove the foregrounds of HI intensity mapping, and signal compensation is considered to solve the signal loss problem in HI-galaxy cross power spectrum caused by the foreground removal process.
-We find that from CSST galaxy auto and MeerKAT-CSST cross power spectra, the constraint accuracy of the parameter product $\Omega_{\rm HI}b_{\rm HI}r_{{\rm HI},g}$ can reach to $\sim1\%$, which is about one order of magnitude higher than the current results.
-After performing the full MeerKAT HI intensity mapping survey with 5000 deg$^2$ survey area, the accuracy can be enhanced to $<0.3\%$.
-This implies that the MeerKAT-CSST cross-correlation can be a powerful tool to probe the cosmic HI property and the evolution of galaxy and the Universe.
+{Cross-correlating the data of neutral hydrogen (H\textsc{i}) 21cm intensity mapping with galaxy surveys is an effective method to extract astrophysical and cosmological information.
+In this work, we investigate the cross-correlation of MeerKAT single-dish mode H\textsc{i} intensity mapping and China Space Station Telescope (CSST) spectroscopic galaxy surveys.
+We simulate a survey area of $\sim 300$ $\mathrm{deg}^2$ of MeerKAT and CSST surveys at $z=0.5$ using Multi-Dark $N$-body simulation.
+The PCA algorithm is applied to remove the foregrounds of H\textsc{i} intensity mapping, and signal compensation is considered to solve the signal loss problem in H\textsc{i}-galaxy cross power spectrum caused by the foreground removal process.
+We find that from CSST galaxy auto and MeerKAT-CSST cross power spectra, the constraint accuracy of the parameter product $\Omega_{\rm H\textsc{i}}b_{\rm H\textsc{i}}r_{{\rm H\textsc{i}},g}$ can reach $\sim1\%$, which is about one order of magnitude higher than the current results.
+After performing the full MeerKAT H\textsc{i} intensity mapping survey with 5000 deg$^2$ survey area, the accuracy can be enhanced to $<0.3\%$.
+This implies that the MeerKAT-CSST cross-correlation can be a powerful tool to probe the cosmic H\textsc{i} property and the evolution of galaxies and the Universe. \keywords{intensity mapping, large-scale structure, cosmological constraint} }